CITY COUNCILOR MELVIN EDWARDS

 Springfield City Councilor Melvin Edwards is a lifelong resident of the City of Springfield.
 Born in 1959, Councilor Edwards attended the former Springfield Technical High School, and later Westfield State University.
-He spent his early career as a Transportation and Direct Care Supervisor for 21 years at the Monson Developmental Center before entering public service.
+Before entering public service, Melvin's built his career as a Transportation and Direct Care Supervisor for 21 years at the Monson Developmental Center.

 In 2008 Councilor Edwards won the historic election to become the first City Councilor from Ward 3 in over fifty years.
-Since then, the Councilor has been re-elected twice by his constituents both in 2011 and 2013, for a total of three terms on the Springfield City Council.
-Councilor Edwards has served in public service for over a decade as the President of the Maple High/Six Corners Neighborhood Council and as the President of Keep Springfield Beautiful, the famed Springfield non-profit and environmental stewardship organization.
+Since then, the Councilor has been re-elected by his constituents for a total of six terms.
+Councilor Edwards has served in public service for close to two decades as the President of the Maple High/Six Corners Neighborhood Council and as the President of Keep Springfield Beautiful.

 Councilor Edwards is married to his wife, Suzanne Edwards.
-They reside in the Six Corners Neighborhood with their three dogs, Ricky, Kobe, and Roscoe.
-Together they have six children, thirteen grandchildren, and one great grandchild.
+They reside in the Six Corners Neighborhood with their three dogs, Kobe, Roscoe, and Megan.
+Together they have six children, fourteen grandchildren, and one great grandchild.